SizeCredit/size-solidity/README.md

 #### Copy trading

 In Size v1.6.1, a `copyLimitOrders` function was introduced so that users could copy other users' limit orders.
-The feature behaved like the following:
+The feature behaved as follows:

-- Users can copy borrow/loan offers from other users
+- Users could copy borrow/loan offers from other users
-- Users can copy both or a single offer from a single address
+- Users could copy both or a single offer from a single address
-- Users can specify safeguards per copied curve:
+- Users could specify safeguards per copied curve:
-  - min/max APR (safety envelope): if the calculated APR falls outside of this range, the min/max is used instead
+  - min/max APR (safety envelope): if the calculated APR fell outside of this range, the min/max would be used instead
-  - min/max tenor: if the requested tenor goes outside of this range, the market order reverts
+  - min/max tenor: if the requested tenor went outside of this range, the market order would revert
-- Users can specify offset APRs to be applied to the curves
+- Users could specify offset APRs to be applied to the curves
-- Once a copy offer is set, the user's own offers should be ignored, even if they update them.
-Copy offers have precedence until erased (setting them to null/default vales)
+- Once a copy offer was set, the user's own offers would be ignored, even if they updated them.
+Copy offers had precedence until erased (setting them to null/default values)

-As an additional safety measure against inverted curves, market orders check that the borrow offer is lower than the user's loan offer for a given tenor.
-This does not prevent the copy address from changing curves in a single multicall transaction and bypassing this check.
+As an additional safety measure against inverted curves, market orders checked that the borrow offer was lower than the user's loan offer for a given tenor.
+This did not prevent the copy address from changing curves in a single multicall transaction and bypassing this check.

-Notes
+Notes:

-1. Copying another account's limit orders introduces the risk of them placing suboptimal rates and executing market orders against delegators, incurring monetary losses.
+1. Copying another account's limit orders introduced the risk of them placing suboptimal rates and executing market orders against delegators, incurring monetary losses.
 Only trusted addresses should be copied.
-2. The max/min params from the `copyLimitOrder` method are not global max/min for the user-defined limit orders; they are specific to copy offers.
-Once the copy address offer is no longer valid, max/min guards for mismatched curves will not be applied.
-The only reason to stop market orders is in the event of "self arbitrage," i.e., for a given tenor, when the borrow curve >= lending curve, since these users could be drained by an attacker by borrowing high and lending low in a single transaction.
+2. The max/min parameters from the `copyLimitOrder` method were not a global max/min for the user-defined limit orders; they were specific to copy offers.
+Once the copy address offer was no longer valid, max/min guards for mismatched curves would not be applied.
+The only reason to stop market orders was in the event of "self arbitrage," i.e., for a given tenor, when the borrow curve >= lending curve, since these users could be drained by an attacker by borrowing high and lending low in a single transaction.
-3. The offset APR parameters are not validated and can cause market orders reverts depending on the final APR result
+3. The offset APR parameters were not validated and could cause market orders to revert depending on the final APR result.

-After v1.8, the `CollectionsManager` core contract was introduced, and some of this behavior changed.
+After v1.8, the `CollectionsManager` core contract was introduced, which superseded the copy trading feature, making some of the previous behavior changed.
 See the corresponding section further down below for more information.

 #### Authorization